Table of Contents

-I started off by flipping out the wings on my miter saw stand and cutting down the material that will make up the four legs.
-If you would like a set of plans with a cultist and material list, you can find those here: https://bit.ly/2EP4A22
+I started off by flipping out the wings on my DIY Miter Saw Stand Plans and cutting down the material that will make up the four legs.
+My Porch Swing Frame Plans provide you with a cut list and material list so you don’t have to spend too much time trying to figure it out.

 After I got one of the legs fully cut on top and bottom, I used it to trace the different cuts on the remaining three legs then repeated with the cutting process.